aws-samples/serverless-patterns/apigw-websocket-api-iam/README.md

     $ npm install -g wscat
     ```

-1. Check connection requires IAM authorization by attempting a connecting to your WebSocketURL by executing the following command:
+1. Check that non-signed connections are rejected by attempting a connecting to your WebSocketURL by executing the following command.
+A 403 error shows that connections that are not IAM authorized are being rejected.
     ```
     $ wscat -c <YOUR WEBSOCKET URL>
     ```